 This is another top-quality cooker that will also last many years.

 4. Aldi Thermal Cooker

 Of the cheaper brands, the Aldi Thermal Cooker has been very popular.
-We asked a Facebook group of families on the road, travelling Australia what they use and the Aldi cooker was raved about.
+We asked a Facebook group of families on the road, traveling Australia what they use and the Aldi cooker was raved about.
 It costs less than $100.

 Aldi Thermal Cooker Instructions

 Using an Aldi cooker is the same as using other thermal cookers, the same recipes can be used and the results will be brilliant.

 Whichever thermal cooker model you choose, it is sure to become a favourite way to prepare meals.
 There is no ‘best’ thermal cooker as the choices and costs to purchase a thermal cooker vary so much.